ovh/docs/pages/platform/kubernetes-k8s/installing-knative/guide.en-gb.md

 Knative Serving version 1.0.0 is correctly deployed in our cluster, Cool!

-### Configuring DNS
+#### Configuring DNS

 By default, Knative Serving uses `example.com` as the default domain.

-For this tutorial, it is not mandatory, but you can configure DNS to prevent the need to run `curl` commands with a host header.
+For this tutorial, though it is not mandatory, you can configure DNS to prevent the need to run `curl` commands with a host header.

 To configure DNS for Knative, take the External IP from setting up networking, and configure it with your DNS provider as follows: